philipwalton/blog/_articles/implementing-private-and-protected-members-in-javascript.md

 }
 ```

 In some cases, a private method might need to call a public method.
-In order for that to work, `privateMethods` will need to have the public prototype in its protoype chain.
+In order for that to work, `privateMethods` will need to have the public prototype in its prototype chain.
 This can be easily achieved using `Object.create` to instantiate the `privateMethods` object.

 ```javascript
 var privateMethods = Object.create(SomeClass.prototype);